reddio-com/doc/docs/guide/getting-started/publish-your-erc721-project-to-mainnet.md

 ### Deploy an ERC721 mintable smart contract on Dashboard

-You can easily deploy an ERC721M smart contract on layer 1 by utilizing [Reddio's Dashboard](https://dashboard.reddio.com/).
+You can easily deploy an ERC721M smart contract on layer 1 by utilizing [RedSonic's Dashboard](https://dashboard.reddio.com/).
 Once you have registered on the dashboard, navigate to the contracts page and click on the "Deploy/Import Contract" button.
 Select ERC721 (Mintable and Recommended).
 And then, you need to type in all the information about this contract then click "OK".
 Remember, you need to select "Ethereum Mainnet" as network:

 <p align="center">
   <img src="/deploy_mainnet.png"/>